hackerzhuli/com.hackerzhuli.code/README.md

 - Please make sure you test the changes before you submit (only on the platform for which you have changed the code)

 ## Installation
 This package can be installed alongside the official Visual Studio Editor package without conflicts.
-Simply install this package through the Package Manager by git url.
+Simply install this package through the Package Manager by git url or through open upm.

 ## Screenshots
 VS Code and its popular forks detected by Unity Editor: